waseemvalli/ActiveDirectoryLab/README.md

 ## Creating the Domain Controller

+This section covers the initial setup of the DC virtual machine, including the allocation of resources, configuration of network adapters, and installation of Windows Server 2019.

+### Creating the DC Virtual Machine

 Here we use the Windows Server 2019 ISO which can be installed [here](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019). <br/>
 <br/>